 In most cases, we don’t know what causes asthma.
 While there is no cure for asthma, the disease does not have to prevent you or your child from leading an active and healthy life.

 The best way to take charge of asthma is to develop a plan that includes:

 - Doctor Visits and Medication Management: The best way to take charge of asthma is to work with your health care provider to find the right daily medicine, and to develop a plan for how to respond to symptoms and attacks.

 - Avoiding Triggers: Be aware of possible environmental triggers and how to avoid them (PDF).
 Triggers are different for everyone and can exist inside or outside of your home.
 Learn how you can get a free home assessment of indoor environmental triggers.

-- Community-based Asthma Services: The Harlem Neighborhood Health Action Center has several programs that offer free counseling, education and other support services for children with asthma.
+- Community-based Asthma Services: The Bureau of Harlem Neighborhood Health has several programs that offer free counseling, education and other support services for children with asthma.